Professional Business Plan Specialists

 Business Funders in South Africa #B ― Funders and Incubators

 These businesses are set up to help individuals and companies start and run their businesses.
-Their services include providing finance as well as support.
+Their services include providing finance and support.
 Some will offer only finance options, such as loans, while others want a stake in the business or a percentage of the profits and a say in managing the business.

 Incubators help individuals and businesses grow and offer a range of services from premises to work, to finance, marketing support and mentoring.